coco33920/calc/README.md

 ![](docs/assets/plot_cos_default.png)

-Plotting sin with custom values (from -pi to pi, with a step of 0.01rad, with line)
+Plotting sin with custom values (from -pi to pi, with a step of 0.01rad, with line, title, x label, y label)

 ![](docs/assets/plot_sin_custom.png)